ManeFunction/romlm/README.md

 ## Installation

-**romlm** is available to use in a variety of ways.
+**romlm** is available from a variety of sources.
-`pip` or `brew` is recommended ways, because they have a convenient way to manage updates automatically.
+`pip` or `brew` is recommended, because they have a convenient way to manage updates automatically.
 1) **pip (Recommended for everyone with Python environment)**
     - You can check if you have Python installed by running `python --version` in the Terminal or cmd.
     - For Mac and Linux users, there is a high chance that you already have Python installed on your system.